-Click on the Map of Maps and automatically all available maps in that neighbourhooD will be downloaded and shown in one map.
+Click on the Radar map and automatically all available maps within a radius of 500 meters will be downloaded and shown in one map.

 You can easily scroll through all relevant maps.

 For study, research or software development geographic datasets are available on Maps Data page of Maps Amsterdam.

 Data and information is the central dataportal of the City of Amsterdam.

 There you will find more datasets to visualize on a map.